Learn how to transfer a customer's Azure subscriptions to another partner

 The customer and new partner for the subscription:

 Review the form, fill in information about the new partner, and sign it.
 Confirm that the new customer has a contract agreement in place.
 Send the form back to the current partner of record.

-Important: If the new CSP Partner does not have a reseller relationship with the customer, they must establish one prior to the subscription being transferred.
+Important: If the new CSP Partner doesn't have a reseller relationship with the customer, they must establish one before the subscription is transferred.
 You can find information on how to do this here.

 The new CSP partner and the customer tenant must be in the same country.

-Ensure that the form includes contact information for both partner admins—Microsoft Support will contact both admins to verify the transfer.
-Ensure all three signatures are in place and then attach the completed form to your existing service request using the File Upload option.
-A Microsoft support engineer will get back to you within 8 business hours to validate receipt and completion.
+Make sure the form includes contact information for both partner admins.
+Microsoft Support will contact both admins to verify the transfer.
+Make sure you have all three signatures.
+Then use the File Upload option to attach the completed form to your existing service request.
+A Microsoft support engineer will get back to you within eight business hours to validate receipt and completion.

 - In the Partner Center menu, select Customers.

-- In the customer menu, select Service management.
+- In the customer detail menu, select Service management.

 - Under Microsoft Azure, click the link to go to the Microsoft Azure Management Portal.